kehantan/labbook/docs/cell_culture/begin.rst

 **Some ground rules**

-:footcite:p:`phelan2007techniques`

 Maintain good aseptic technique is important throughout the whole process of cell culture.

 The biosafety cabinet (BSC) is our main working bench for cell culture work.
 To reduce possibilities of contamination, adhere to aseptic techniques as much as possible.
 The regulars including always wear gloves and lab coat.

-Before putting anything into the BSC, we need to spray them with 70% ethanol (this including our hands).
-If you remove your hand from the BSC, touch something else, spray 70% ethanol before putting it into the BSC.
+Before putting anything into the BSC, we need to spray them with 70% ethanol (including our hands).
+If you remove your gloved hands from the BSC, touch something else outside the BSC, spray 70% ethanol on your gloved hands before putting it back into the BSC.

 **Common ITEMs for cell culture**